Michigan Matters: Pandemic’s Grip Loosens, Leaders Rally Against Asian Hate Crimes

 Southfield (CBS Detroit) – Nearly 14 months after it began, the pandemic’s grip is finally loosening as Elizabeth Hertel, Director of the Michigan Department of Health and Human Services, talked about with Senior Producer/Host Carol Cain on “Michigan Matters” airing 7:30 am Sunday on CBS 62.

 Hertel, who stepped into the top health job in the state in January, discussed 2021 and the ups and downs along the way as the state and nation navigated this 100-year pandemic.
-She discussed Covid restrictions being loosened in the state with less need for masks and social distancing as more residents are vaccinated.READ MORE: AG Nessel Reissues Alert On Scam Calls Claiming To Be From Health Department
+She discussed Covid restrictions being loosened in the state with less need for masks and social distancing as more residents are vaccinated.READ MORE: A Different Kind Of Horse Power For Detroit

 Hertel credited President Joe Biden, who was in Michigan on Tuesday touring Ford’s Rouge assembly plant, for helping guide the country on its path forward from the health crisis.